Jesungha/fetch-backend/README.md

     {"points" : 5000}

     How to call:\
-    put in Command line or terminal.
+    put in BASH.
 You can change -d parameter
     ```Bash
     curl -X POST http://localhost:5000/spend -H "Content-Type: application/json" -d "{\"points\": 5000}"
     ```